MicrosoftDocs/visualstudio-docs/docs/data-tools/turn-off-constraints-while-filling-a-dataset.md

 ---
-title: Turn off constraints while filling a dataset
+title: Turn off constraints while filling an ADO.NET dataset (.NET Framework)
 description: Know how to turn off constraints while filling a dataset.
 Suspend update constraints programmatically or by using the Dataset Designer when developing .NET Framework applications with Visual Studio. ms.date: 11/04/2016 ms.topic: how-to